cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-HA.md

 }
 ```

-### sup.cybnity.tech
+### Rancher application website (sup.cybnity.tech)
-- Add some configuration parameters into the `/etc/nginx/conf.d/*.conf` for support of RKE2 and Rancher website endpoint managed by SUPPORT K8S cluster servers:
+- Add some configuration parameters into the `/etc/nginx/nginx.conf` for support of RKE2 and Rancher website endpoint managed by SUPPORT K8S cluster servers:
 ```
   user  nginx;